-If you forget or miss an appointment to receive Ixifi, make another appointment as soon as possible to find out when to receive your next dose of Ixifi.
+If you forget or miss an appointment to receive Inflectra[®], make another appointment as soon as possible.

-What are possible side effects from using Ixifi?
+What are possible side effects from using Inflectra®?

-These are not all the possible side effects you may have when taking Ixifi.
+These are not all the possible side effects you may have when taking Inflectra[®].
 If you experience any side effects not listed here, tell your healthcare professional.

-Some patients had side effects that caused them to stop infliximab for injection treatment.
+Some patients had side effects that caused them to stop Inflectra[®] treatment.
 The most common reasons were shortness of breath, rash, and headache.

 Other common side effects besides the ones already mentioned in this leaflet include abdominal pain, back pain, coughing, diarrhea, dizziness, fatigue, itchiness, pain, upper respiratory infections (such as bronchitis, sinusitis, cold, sore throat), upset stomach, and urinary tract infections.
-Ixifi may have a minor influence on the ability to drive and use machines.
-Dizziness may occur following administration of Ixifi.
+Inflectra[®] may have a minor influence on the ability to drive and use of machines.
+Dizziness may occur following administration of Inflectra[®].